 Other ways in which PM contributes to medical care include:

-- The specialist in psychosomatic medicine delivers emergency services to attempted suicide patients and help with managing their serious behavioral disturbances.
+- The specialist in psychosomatic medicine delivers emergency services to attempted suicide patients and helps with managing their serious behavioral disturbances.

 - PM specialists participate in consultation services for patients with psychosomatic illness who undergo surgery.